Social Caption: Evaluating Social Understanding in Multimodal Models: Bias Detection Test

 \section{Bias Detection Test}

-To detect potential bias in MLLM judges, we conducted a bias detection test.
-For a subset of 20 videos, each model’s response was paired with three mismatched video outputs—responses that did not correspond to the given video.
+We conducted a bias detection test for MLLM judges.
+Each model’s response was paired with three mismatched video outputs—responses that did not correspond to the given video.
 Baseline scores were computed as the average rating across these three mismatched outputs, providing a measure of the judge’s behavior on irrelevant content.

-This procedure allows us to assess whether MLLM judges assign high scores due to self-preference or model bias rather than genuine content relevance.
+This procedure allows us to assess whether MLLM judges assign high scores due to self-preference or model bias, rather than scores assigned due to relevant video content.
 Tables~\ref{tab:mllm_hsa_baseline_combined} and~\ref{tab:mllm_dsa_combined} show the baseline results for our three MLLM judges - Gemini-2.5-Pro, InternVL3-8B, and InternVL3-78B across both \textit{HSA} and \textit{DSA}.